10 Commonly Used Rhetorical Strategies (With Examples)

 Rhetorical strategies, or devices as they are generally called, are words or word phrases that are used to convey meaning, provoke a response from a listener or reader and to persuade during communication.
 Rhetorical strategies can be used in writing, in conversation or if you are planning a speech.

 Rhetorical devices are frequently used in literature, though we oftentimes use these types of words in our everyday conversations without notice.
-Consider the exclamation "it's raining cats and dogs".
-This is a common metaphor that someone may use to describe a torrential downpour or heavy rain storm.
+Consider the exclamation "it's raining cats and dogs."
+This is a common metaphor that someone may use to describe a torrential downpour or heavy rainstorm.
 While we know cats and dogs are not literally falling from the sky, we use general phrases like this to describe, convey or sway someone to see the perspective we present

 Commonly used rhetorical strategies

 The following list includes some commonly used rhetorical devices, as well as examples to illustrate how the strategy can be used in speech or writing.
-Consider some of these strategies the next time you are planning a speech, writing a letter or having a political debate with your neighbors.
+Consider some of these strategies the next time you're planning a speech, writing a letter or having a political debate with your neighbors.
 Ultimately, the devices in this rhetorical strategies list can offer ways for you to enhance your communication skills, as well as enliven your conversations: